 Because InDesign is a publishing application, it is often used with other Adobe programs that are used to create and edit graphics.
-For instance, you can create a vector image in Illustrator and then use it in a magazine layout you have created in InDesign.
+For instance you can create a vector image in Illustrator and then use it in a magazine layout you have created in InDesign.
 While you can use InDesign to create basic vector images and the like, it is primarily used for its superior layout and formatting tools.

-STARTING ADOBE INDESIGN FROM THE DESKTOP
+STARTING ADOBE INDESIGN IN WINDOWS 8

 Before you start to work with InDesign you will need to know how to open the application.
-In Windows 10 this is achieved by accessing the desktop.
+In Windows 8 this is achieved by accessing the Windows Start screen, which will either be displayed by default or accessible from the desktop.
 You can also choose to pin InDesign to your desktop taskbar, making it easier to access in the future.